ProxyFileSF/Revive-Station/README.md

 ## Acknowledgments

-- Thanks to the **FiveM** community for providing a great platform for custom servers.
+- Thanks to the **FiveM** community for providing a flexible platform for custom server development.
-- Inspired by other open-source projects that make server customization easy and fun.
+- Inspired by open-source contributions that make FiveM server setup easier for everyone.

 ---